 We have a simple aim here at The Serpent; to entertain and possibly even educate.
 While there’s no guarantee of either, we do hope you find something of value on our little personal site.
 It’s a collection of stories, articles, technical documents and opinions gathered from over 20 years of working in IT and specialising in cyber security for the last seven years.

-The Serpent was launched in May 2001, replacing an old website I created back when I was still at school.
+The Serpent was launched in May 2001, replacing an old website I created back in 1998 while I was still at school.
 Being the 90’s, it was hosted on Tripod (and as a testament to Tripod’s uptime – is still online!).
-It mostly featured content relating to Windows 95\98, a few tips and tricks and even some small C++ tutorials (we’re talking “Hello World” stuff at most).
+It mostly featured content relating to Windows 95 and 98, a few tips and tricks and even some small C++ tutorials (we’re talking Hello World stuff at most).

 John Payne, The Serpent Web-master

 Download The Serpent Public Key